my system

 Here's the ASR review

-I wasn't happy with the stock DAC after the first hours - to be honest - not at all.
-It wasn't even a match for my "tuned" $100 Khadas ToneBoard 1 setup.
+However.
+I wasn't happy with the stock DAC after the first hours - to be honest - I was rather disappointed in the beginning.
+The Gustard wasn't even a match for my "tuned" $100 Khadas ToneBoard 1 setup.
 Hmmh.
-A major disappointment.
 What were these reviews talking about!?!?
+I switched back to my Allo Katana HAT DAC a real nice one.

-All of us with a bit of experience know that there's usually more to gain.
-You simply shouldn't run a DAC in stock config.
+All of us with a bit of experience know that there's usually more to gain with any setup.
+You simply shouldn't give up too early.
+I did run the DAC in its stock config - first.

 For commercial off-the-shelf products, I figured, there's a rather generic tweakers list that never disappoints - if getting applied properly.